zenml-io/zenml/examples/tekton_pipelines_orchestration/README.md

 * Kubectl can [access](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) your GCP
 Kubernetes cluster.

-Note that you can deploy (i.e. as individual stack components) the GCP container registry, the artifact store and the Tekton orchestrator using the ZenML CLI as well, using the `zenml <STACK_COMPONENT> deploy` command.
+Note that you can deploy the GCP container registry, the artifact store and the Tekton orchestrator using the ZenML CLI as well, using the `zenml <STACK_COMPONENT> deploy` command.
 For more information on this `deploy` subcommand, please refer to the